-- The comparison between the benefit to the public from an organisation's activities; and - any disbenefit (which is interpreted as detriment or harm) to the public from the organisation's activities - o any private benefit (benefit to anyone other than the benefit they receive as a member of the public). - The other factor that we must take into account in reaching a decision on public benefit is whether any condition an organisation imposes on obtaining the benefit it provides is unduly restrictive.
+- The comparison between the benefit to the public from an organisation's activities; and - any disbenefit (which is interpreted as detriment or harm) to the public from the organisation's activities - o any private benefit (benefit to anyone other than the benefit they receive as a member of the public).

+The other factor that we must take into account in reaching a decision on public benefit is whether any condition an organisation imposes on obtaining the benefit it provides is unduly restrictive.
 This includes fees and charges.
 See undue restrictions for more information.

 While considering these factors, we make a judgement on the whole picture of public benefit in the organisation being looked at.
-We do this based on all the facts and circumstances applying to the organisation.
+We do this based on all the facts and circumstances applying to the organisation, including the balance between activity that furthers the charity's purposes and any other activity.